Frequently Asked Questions

 When can I apply?

 How much money will people get?

-Each of the total 40,000 eligible, approved households from the two rounds of funding receive a one-time payment of $1,500.
-Recipients may use the money for any emergency expenses, such as: healthcare, rent or mortgage, utilities, food, internet, transportation, childcare, and other past due expenses.
+Each of the total 40,000 eligible, approved households from the two rounds of funding received a one-time payment of $1,500.
+Recipients could use the money for any emergency expenses, such as: healthcare, rent or mortgage, utilities, food, internet, transportation, childcare, and other past due expenses.

 How were people selected?

 Applications were chosen at random, not based on a first-come, first-served order.
 Use the interactive map below to learn more about applicants, based on their neighborhood and the level of financial need in that neighborhood (referred to as SVI, or Social Vulnerability Index).

 - Households have to be within Harris County.

 - Applicants must be 18 years or older, or be an emancipated minor.

 - Households must demonstrate economic hardship incurred during the COVID-19 pandemic.

 - Household must have at least one member enrolled in a public assistance program, or total household income at or below 60% of the HUD Area Median Family Income.